FPS Foreign Affairs Belgium: successfully redesigned their website from the ground (Dec 2020 - Aug 2021)

 For the Foreign Affairs department, we made it possible to implement the communication strategy and created the possibility for some important channels to live on the main platform.
 Duplicated content was also greatly reduced, which significantly reduced the maintenance and time investment of keeping the Foreign Affairs website up-to-date.

 On the old Foreign Affairs website, we could clearly see on the Customer Journey Map (as shown above) that the experience was very frustrating.
 After we ran the evaluative usability tests, we could see that users were happy with our new concept.
-In comparison, on the old website we could only test 3 tasks in 60 minutes and all participants were frustrated.
-With the new concept, we were able to test 11 tasks in 60 minutes and all participants were delighted.
+In comparison, on the old website we could only test 3 top tasks in 60 minutes and all participants were frustrated.
+With the new concept, we were able to test 11 top tasks in less than 60 minutes and all participants were delighted.

 What I learned and what I’d improve